Antonio-Velasco/azure-function-v2-template/README.md

 The DevOps pipeline is configured using Azure Pipelines.
 The pipeline contains the following stages:

-1. Test - Runs unit tests in Azure Function.
+1.  **Test** - Runs unit tests.
-2. Build - Builds the Azure Function and runs unit tests.
+2.  **AML Classification Experiment Stage**: Runs and registers an experiment in Azure Machine Learning.
+3.  **Evaluate Models Stage**: Evaluates the models from the AML experiment.
+4.  **Build Stage**: Builds the function app.
-3. Deploy to Dev - Deploys the Azure Function to the development environment.
+5.  **DeployDev Stage**: Deploys the function app to the development environment.

-The pipeline is triggered on changes to the `main` branch.

 ## License